International Freight Forwarding

 2) Worldwide network of overseas partners.

 A good freight forwarder will have a carefully chosen network of similarly minded freight forwarders they work with as a partner or on an agency basis.
 This allows your freight forwarder the expertise and the best local knowledge to help you through the maze of customs formalities in foreign countries.
-You or your overseas customer may be able to obtain relief from import duties if the correct forms are completed and submitted to the local customs office and a good freight forwarder will know this.
+You or your overseas customer may be able to obtain relief from import duties if the correct forms are completed and submitted to the local customs office and a good freight forwarding company will know this.

 3) Value for money

 When we say "value for money" we don't mean the cheapest.
-Like most things in life with a freight forwarder you get what you pay for - cheapest isn't necessarily best!
+Like most things in life with an international freight forwarding firm you get what you pay for - cheapest isn't necessarily best!
 With sea and airfreight shipping there are a lot of elements that make up the final quote.
 A good freight forwarder will advise you of ALL costs.
 You should question any quotation you might receive that is substantially cheaper as there may be limited availability or elements of the costs may have been omitted.
 With a most shipments, the price normally indicates the speed of service, the quicker you require the goods the more expensive the freight cost will be.

 There isn't much point in a freight forwarder being friendly and having the potential to give good quotes if they take ages to reply or worse still don't reply.
 Often shipments are urgent or quick decisions are needed to avoid waiting time and / or demurrage so the freight forwarder you chose should have a positive "can do" attitude and an appreciation for urgency.
 Too much emphasis is put on email communication nowadays, unfortunately emails can get lost, deleted and mis-interpreted.
 A good freight forwarder will use the telephone as much as email and will be able to recognize their customers by the sound of their voice as opposed to them being just a name on a screen.